 A few notes about these PokerBank Tools.

 - They are not buggy as far as I'm aware.
 I've used them a lot myself and they've been perfectly fine for me.
-They've not been designed to rape and pillage your PC, but just to cover my back, you download and use these tools at your own risk.
+But just to cover my back, you download and use these tools at your own risk.

 Go back to the handy Texas Hold'em tools.